andrewpbray/math-141-2016-spring/syllabus.md

 ### Class components

-This course has three components: Problem Sets, Labs, and Exams/Quizzes.
+This course has three components: , Labs, and Exams/Quizzes.

 #### Exams